-Retail opportunity: Accelerate mobility of retail workers from entry- to middleskills jobs, with more than \$100 million in grants funded by Walmart and the Walmart Foundation over the next five years.
-Priorities include clarifying retail career paths, better pre-employment training, more innovative and relevant on-the-job and supplemental training and credentials that employers will accept for advancement.
+Retail opportunity: Accelerate mobility of retail workers from entry- to middle-skills jobs, with more than \$100 million in grants funded by Walmart and the Walmart Foundation over the next five years.
+Priorities include clarifying retail and related-sector career paths, better pre-employment training, more innovative and relevant on-the-job and supplemental training and credentials that employers will accept for advancement.